francescoraves483/LTNT/README.md

 # LTNT open source software

 The platform software is relying on the following elements, which should be installed all together in order to perform countinuos network measurements:
 - [iPerf](https://iperf.fr/) 2.0.13+ (also versions with a lower subversion number should work fine.
-However, the system has been tested to work at with version 2.0.13 or greater)
+However, the system has been tested with version 2.0.13 or greater) - used for the throughput measurements
-- [LaTe](https://github.com/francescoraves483/LaMP_LaTe/tree/development) 0.1.7-beta-development 20201105a or greater (the [development branch](https://github.com/francescoraves483/LaMP_LaTe/tree/development) shall be used for the time being, as the platform requires the `--initial-timeout` option, which is not yet available in version 0.1.6-beta, on the master branch)
+- [LaTe](https://github.com/francescoraves483/LaMP_LaTe/tree/development) 0.1.7-beta-development 20201105a or greater (the [development branch](https://github.com/francescoraves483/LaMP_LaTe/tree/development) shall be used for the time being, as the platform requires the `--initial-timeout` option, which is not yet available in version 0.1.6-beta, on the master branch) - used for measuring all the other metrics
-- the LTNT test manager program, i.e. the "core" of LTNT, acting as a lightweight orchestrating software to launch and manage the execution of different instances of iPerf and LaTe during the execution of the tests.
-This repository is hosting the LTNT test manager program, plus few other useful files
+- the LTNT test manager program, i.e. the "core" of LTNT, acting as a lightweight orchestrating software to launch and manage the lifecycle of different instances of iPerf and LaTe during the execution of the tests. **This repository is hosting the LTNT test manager program, plus few other useful files.**
-- a package in order to perform the clock synchronization between the involved devices, in which iPerf, LaTe and LTNT test manager will run (suggested package: `linuxptp` - or `ptpd`, when not using the suggested hadware boards - for PTP clock synchronization)
+- a package in order to perform the clock synchronization between the involved devices, in which iPerf, LaTe and LTNT test manager are going to run (suggested package for PTP clock synchronization: `linuxptp` - or `ptpd`, when not using the suggested hadware boards)

 # LTNT customizable hardware and required minimum specifications

 The open source software mentioned before can potentially run on any compatible device, provided that it is respecting the following minimum requirements:
 - Two (possibly equal) Linux devices are needed and should be attached at the two ends of the network at which the user is interested to measure the aforementioned metrics.
 At least Linux kernel version 4.14 is recommended.
-- Both the devices should have a dedicated Ethernet port, which is used by LTNT test manager to send control data and to synchronize the execution of the tests between these devices.
+- Both the devices should have a dedicated Ethernet port, which is used by LTNT test manager to send/receive control data and to synchronize the execution of the tests between these devices.
 This dedicated port should be *dedicated* and not used to connect the devices to the network under test.
 The two dedicated ports should be connected, if possible, with a point-to-point connection, i.e. with a single Ethernet cable (Gigabit Ethernet is better than 100 Mbit Ethernet).
-These ports/interfaces should also be used to precisely sinchronize the clock between the two devices.
+These ports/interfaces should also be used to precisely sinchronize the clocks of the two devices (by using `linuxptp` or any other clock synchronization package).
 Any failure in providing the clock synchronization will result in inaccurate unidurectional latency measurements (while all the other measurements should be unaffected).
 We highly recommend, for this purpose, Ethernet NICs supporting the PTP (IEEE 1588) Hardware Clock synchronization, like Intel i210-T1, i210AT/i211AT, i219-V.
-- The devices should be connected to the network under test (either through Ethernet, or through 802.11, or though any other interface different than the dedicated one mentioned before) and should be reachable in both direction via IPv4.
-The user may need to configure port forwarding if a NAT is present in between.
+- The devices should be connected to the network under test (either through Ethernet, or through 802.11, or through any other interface different than the dedicated one mentioned before) and should be reachable in both directions via IPv4. **The user may need to configure port forwarding if a device performing a NAT is placed in between.**

-However, the official LTNT platform is also composed by a specific hardware, which has been extensively tested and which proved to be ideal for the purpose of performing network measurements, on which the software mentioned before should be integrated.
+However, the **official LTNT platform** is composed by a **specific hardware**, which has been extensively tested and which proved to be ideal for the purpose of performing network measurements, on which the software mentioned before should be integrated.

-The hardware is composed by:
-- Two [APU2x4 embedded boards](https://www.pcengines.ch/apu2.htm) (we tested APU2C4, but any APU2 board should be fine, including APU2B4, APU2D4 and APU2E4)
+The hardware is composed by two [APU2x4 embedded boards](https://www.pcengines.ch/apu2.htm) (we tested the system with APU2C4, but any APU2 board should be fine, including APU2B4, APU2D4 and APU2E4), with the following characteristics and configuration:
 - The boards are already equipped with PTP-compatible Ethernet cards.
 The connectivity to the network under test can be extended with any compatible mPCIe card (such as Compex WLE600VX for 802.11, or Sierra Wireless AirPrime MC7304 for LTE).
-- An Ethernet port (**the same one on both boards**!) should be reserved on the two boards for the control/clock synchronization connection.
+- An Ethernet port (**the same one on both boards!**) should be reserved on the two boards for the control/clock synchronization connection.
 These two Ethernet ports should be connected via a point-to-point connection (i.e. a single Ethernet cable).
 - Out of the two other ports, in both boards, one should be reserved for connecting a PC to the boards via SSH (in order to control them), without "disturbing" neither the measurements nor the control/clock synchronization connecton.
-- The two boards should be connected to the two ends of the network under test either by using the third free Ethernet port, or by using Wi-Fi/cellular connectivity thanks to mPCIe modules installed on the hardware.
+- The two boards should be connected to the two endpoints of interest, in the network under test, either by relying on the third free Ethernet port, or by using Wi-Fi/cellular connectivity thanks to mPCIe modules installed on the hardware.
-- The suggested Ethernet port configuration and connection (which also corresponds to the default values in LTNT test manager) is depicted below:
+- The suggested Ethernet port configuration and connection (which also corresponds to the default configuration values in LTNT test manager) is depicted below:
 ![](./images/APU2x4_suggested_ethernet_configuration.png)

 As operating system, we selected OpenWrt (version 19.07+), as it proved to be a robust and effective Linux OS for networking applications.